 Cochlear implants (CI)

-The CI is arguably one of the greatest advances in modern medicine, a neural prosthesis that can substitute for the ear sensory organ.
+The Cochlear Implant is arguably one of the greatest advances in modern medicine, a neural prosthesis that can substitute for the ear sensory organ.
 For the totally deaf child or adult, it is a chance to hear and speak again.
 There have been notable achievements in implantable electrodes in the cochlear, safe surgeries and sound processing strategies.
-Indications for CI have expanded to bilateral CI, CI in infants and the elderly, CI for unilateral hearing loss and CI for residual hearing.
+Indications for Cochlear Implant have expanded to bilateral CI, CI in infants and the elderly, CI for unilateral hearing loss and CI for residual hearing.

 There has been impressive performance for many patients born with total hearing loss bilaterally – if implanted early, with most attending standard schools.